 The Parks Department garage should be replaced.
-The optimal location for a new garage would be at a combined new facility shared with the Highway Department at the current highway garage site behind Town Hall.
+An optimal location for a new garage may be at a combined new facility shared with the Highway Department at the current highway garage site behind Town Hall.
 Relocation of the Parks Department garage to the Town Hall site could also free up space at Lombardi Park for additional recreational uses.
+The Town is exploring various options for an expanded or relocated highway garage.